sammuelyee/docs/faqs.md

 {% endhighlight %}

 Take into account that in order to be valid, the buffer-size value needs to be a power of 2.

+### How can I add a scale to my map?

+You are able to add a scale to your map if it’s built with CartoDB.js in combination with Leaflet.js.
+Our [vis.getNativeMap()](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#visgetnativemap) function lets you access your visualization’s native map object and use it with Leaflet.
+You can store this in a variable, and then add a scale control to it using the appropriate code from the native map’s library.
+[Here](http://bl.ocks.org/xavijam/8433314) is an example.

 ## Manipulating your data